Updated on

 The usefulness of holotranscobalamin in predicting vitamin B12 status in different clinical settings

-There’s a genetic condition in which the body has an absence of haptocorrin.
+There is a genetic condition in which the body lacks haptocorrin.
 However, it’s not life-threatening, and doctors often discover it accidentally.
 In contrast, the absence of transcobalamin is very serious, and it manifests as the typical symptoms of deficiency in B12.
-Doctors often diagnose it shortly after birth due to failure to thrive, and it requires immediate B12 therapy, otherwise irreversible neurological damage takes place.
+Doctors often diagnose it shortly after birth due to failure to thrive, and it requires immediate B12 therapy, otherwise permanent neurological damage takes place.

-In such cases, and in other situations where transcobalamin is compromised, you may be fooled by the healthy B12 levels that show up in the normal blood test, while an active-B12 test would have discovered the B12 deficiency.
-Thus, the active-B12 test may one day replace the normal test as the default diagnostic tool.
+In such cases, and in other situations where transcobalamin is compromised, a normal B12 blood test may show false healthy B12 levels, whereas an active-B12 test could have discovered a deficiency.
+Thus, some predict that the active-B12 blood test will one day replace the normal test as the default diagnostic tool.
 There are good reasons:

 Compared to total cobalamin, we observed a better performance of holoTC assay in detecting elevated concentrations of MMA in subjects with normal renal function.
 The majority of subjects with combined low holoTC and elevated MMA had normal concentrations of total cobalamin.
 HoloTC can be used as a first line parameter in detecting cobalamin deficiency.